-This paper also outlines an idiosyncratic process that recent defector reporting suggests Kim Jong-un's regents may have put in place in order to educate the young leader on his new role, as well as to give him the situational awareness he needs as the ultimate decisionmaker.
-History is full of examples of young, hereditary leaders who have been thrust into the crucible of leadership where they are forced to devise a system of rule that comports with the culture of the regime, as well as their unique leadership style.
-Given the fact that North Korea is a Supreme Leader (Suryong) based system where all power and legitimacy flows from one individual, any argument that Kim Jong-un is a figurehead with no real authority is most likely untrue.
-That said, he lacks the 30 years of preparation that his father had before he assumed the mantle of leadership following Kim Ilsung's death in 1994.
-In order to prepare Kim Jong-un for his awesome responsibilities, the regime has apparently put into place a unique decision-making model that is quite different from the informal hub-and-spoke system Kim Jong-il relied on-something that is more formal and institution based.
+The September 2013 monograph outlined an idiosyncratic process whereby Kim Jong-un's regents played a major role in educating the young leader on his new role, as well as giving him the situational awareness he needed as the ultimate decision-maker.
+History is full of examples of young, hereditary leaders who have been thrust into the crucible of leadership where they are forced to devise a system of rule that comports with the culture of the regime as well as their unique leadership style.
+Given that North Korea is a Supreme Leader (Suryong) based system where all power and legitimacy flows from one individual, any argument that Kim Jong-un was a figurehead with no real authority was most likely untrue.
+That said, he lacked the 30 years of preparation that his father had before he assumed the mantle of leadership following Kim Il-sung's death in 1994.
+In order to prepare Kim Jong-un for his awesome responsibilities, the regime apparently put into place a unique decision-making model that was quite different from the informal hub-and-spoke system Kim Jong-il relied on-something that was more formal and institution based.